Experience a painless root canal treatment

 In the earlier days a root canal treated tooth often becomes dark.
 However, modern techniques prevent such an occurrence.
 Even if the discoloration happens it can be brought to natural color by using various techniques.

 Normally RCT is successful in most of the cases.
 However, in the event of this problem coming back the same treatment can be repeated.
-New infection or inflammation can be caused by new trauma, deep decay, or a loose/ cracked/ broken filling can cause new infection in your tooth.
-In some cases, the endodontist may find canals that are narrow or curved that was not found during the initial procedure and this requires treatment.
+New infection or inflammation can be caused by new trauma, deep decay, or a loose/ cracked/ broken filling, which can cause new infection in your tooth.
+In some cases, the endodontist may find canals that are narrow or curved that was not found during the initial procedure and this requires retreatment.

 Infection or inflammation destroys the pulp in the pulp chamber and hence it won’t heal.
 It is not desirable to leave the infected tooth inside the mouth.
 Pain and swelling can occur if the infected pulp is not removed and the byproducts of the infection could injure your jaw bones.
 If you do not get RCT done then the alternative is to extract your tooth.
-Always it is advisable to retain your natural teeth as much as possible.
+It is always advisable to retain your natural teeth as long as possible.

 The tooth treated by RCT requires the same care as your natural tooth.
 However, this tooth should not be used for chewing or biting until unless it is restored by your dentist; this is due to the fact that this tooth is susceptible to fracture.
 In addition you must practice good oral hygiene that includes brushing with fluoride paste, flossing, cleanings etc. Avoid sugary snacks as much as possible.